A dominance tree approach to systems of cities: Empirical studies: US and French urban systems

 \subsection{Height clocks}

 A city $i$ of population $P_i(t)$ has thus a certain height $h_i(t)$ in the dominance tree which characterizes the importance of its role at a regional level.
 In contrast, the leaves of the tree (with height $h=0$) do not dominate any other city and depend directly on a more important city in their vicinity.
 In order to characterize the evolution of the urban system and how different cities can see their role evolving in this system, we study the temporal variation of their height.
 A first approach was shown in Fig.~\ref{fig:rang_gini}(A,B), but for a better visualization we propose a `height clock', in the same spirit as the rank clock introduced by Batty in \cite{Batty:2006}.
-On a polar plot, the radius is equal to the height $h_i(t)$ and the angle is proportional to time.
-During a time range $[t_1,t_2]$, the total height variation for a city $i$ is then given by $\Delta_i=\sum_{t=t_1}^{t_2-1} |h_i(t+1)-h_i(t)|$ and according to the dynamics of this variation, we classify cities into four categories (we show some representative examples in Fig.~\ref{fig:clock}).
+On a polar plot, the radius is equal to the normalized height $max(h) - h_i(t)$ and the angle is proportional to time.
+During a time range $[t_1,t_2]$, the total height variation for a city $i$ is then given by $\Delta_i=\sum_{t=t_1}^{t_2-1} |h_i(t+1)-h_i(t)|$ and according to the dynamics of this variation, we classify cities into four categories and show some representative examples in Fig.~\ref{fig:clock} (see Supplementary Figure S7 for the rank clocks of some selected cities).

 The first type of cities display a constant height (`stable' cities, not shown here).
 For France this is for example the case of Paris (and New York City for the US), which was always the most important city in the system since 1880.
 Toulouse in France has a constant height equal to $4$ ($H-2$, which can also be seen in Fig.~\ref{fig:rang_gini}), which indicates the steady importance of this city at a regional level.
 This class of cities is by far the most important for both countries with a share of $86.7\%$ for France and $72.4\%$ for the US.
 This is an important indication that the French system reached earlier some kind of more stable state, compared to the US where more active change dynamics were observed in the last century.